cfpb/design-system/docs/foundation/forms.md

   user might start a form on their mobile device and want to continue filling it out on their desktop computer.

-  ### Setting expectations The further in to a form someone gets, the more time
+  ### Setting expectations

-  they have invested in it and the greater their annoyance if they have to abandon it for some reason.
+  The further in to a form someone gets, the more time they have invested in it and the greater their annoyance if they have to abandon it for some reason.

   Be honest about what you’re offering users, and what you’re not offering them.
   In particular, people need to know up front about any:

-  * Costs involved * Waiting periods or delays * Uncommon or hard-to-find infomation they’ll need to provide * Constraints on who can complete the form (age, nationality etc) * Equipment that will be required (e.g., a printer) * Non-digital parts of the form
+  * Costs involved

+  * Waiting periods or delays

+  * Uncommon or hard-to-find infomation they’ll need to provide

+  * Constraints on who can complete the form (age, nationality, etc)

+  * Equipment that will be required (e.g., a printer)

+  * Non-digital parts of the form

   Use common sense, though.
 Don’t try to make everyone read a page of terms and conditions before they start (they won’t).

   The best approach is to meet (or exceed) people’s expectations.
 For example, if your delivery times are typical and you accept all the usual payment methods then you won’t need to warn everyone about them up front.

-  ### Keeping it simple Every request for information from the user: * Requires
+  ### Keeping it simple

+  Every request for information from the user:

-  additional physical and cognitive effort * Creates another opportunity for them to get something ‘wrong’ * Increases the time it takes to complete the form * Increases the perception that the service is invasive * Increases the risk that users will give up or fail to submit your form
+  * Requires additional physical and cognitive effort

+  * Creates another opportunity for them to get something ‘wrong’

+  * Increases the time it takes to complete the form

+  * Increases the perception that the service is invasive

+  * Increases the risk that users will give up or fail to submit your form

   Asking for information because ‘it might be useful’ or ‘it helps with our record keeping’ should be considered against all of these factors.

-  ### Attribution This guide on effective forms has been adapted from the guide
-  [Designing
-  transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html)
+  ### Attribution

-  in the [GOV.UK Government Service Design Manual](https://www.gov.uk/service-manual), which is licensed under the [Open
+  This guide on effective forms has been adapted from the guide [Designing transactions](https://www.gov.uk/service-manual/user-centred-design/designing-transactions.html) in the [GOV.UK Government Service Design Manual](https://www.gov.uk/service-manual), which is licensed under the [Open